 Traditional RF- or AM-based electronic article surveillance (EAS) systems are not integrated with other systems because they are electronic-based and not software-driven.
 This lack of integration not only isolates the company’s loss prevention efforts from other processes within the organization, but it inhibits the retailer to build a network of reinforcing systems that work together.

-With mega-trends such as omni-channel, globalization, big data and the Internet of Things shaping the retail landscape, IT and other business departments need to work closer and align better with loss prevention.
+With mega-trends such as omnichannel, globalization, big data and the Internet of Things shaping the retail landscape, IT and other business departments need to work closely and align better with loss prevention.

-However, the The Great Disconnect Between LP and IT study finds that there are huge discrepancies between IT and loss prevention – however executives’ priorities do not align with these realities.
+However, The Great Disconnect Between LP and IT study finds that there are huge discrepancies between IT and loss prevention – however, executives’ priorities do not align with these realities.

-The third reason why loss prevention fails is demotivated employees.
+The third loss prevention pitfall is demotivated employees.
 Retail thrives and fails with the quality and retention of its employees that it hires.